An open letter to the graduating class of 2021

 And I leave much to be desired.
 I’m not tall, and I’m not rich!
 I don’t have the biggest muscles and I don’t have the rugged good looks of a movie star.
 Let’s just say it is doubtful I will ever run an iron man competition.
-And I am not a macho-man who can strap on 50 pounds of fire-fighting gear, and clamor up a dozen flights of steps!
+Nor am I a macho-man who can strap on 50 pounds worth of fire-fighting gear, and clamor up dozens of flights of steps!

 But in spite of my shortcomings, at 55 years old, what I have found is an energy that vitalizes me, sustains me, and has me in the best physical condition I’ve ever been in.
 Nothing makes me happier than sharing this aspect of my lifestyle with you!

-Several times a week, in the middle of the summer, I run before I go to work, for miles in 105 degree heat index temperatures through the North Carolina forest.
+Several times a week, in the middle of the summer, I run in the afternoon before I go to work at the restaurant,- for miles at a time in 105 degree heat index temperatures through the North Carolina forest.
 Barely break a sweat.

 And my immune system?
 So far it’s a beast! (knock on wood!)

-In over 20 years now, I have experienced flu-like symptoms only a few times, and for just a grand total of just a few days,- barely even catching a cold!
+In over 20 years now, over 20 years!,- I have experienced flu-like symptoms only a few times, and for just a grand total of just a few days,- barely even catching a cold!

 And that’s while I’m working in restaurants, where I’m handling cash, and being exposed to the breathing of hundreds of people, at close range, every single day.
 Every time a bug nips me my immune system seems to fight it right off.

 I am convinced that a vegan diet is the best thing you can do for your health.
-I have heard similar stories from other vegans as well.
+I have heard similar stories from other vegans as well, who have reported similar discoveries to me.
 And all of this goes without even mentioning the issue of pandemics, originating in wet markets, where viruses mutate and leap from animals to humans in crowded livestock conditions.

-In light of this, if you are curious about the vegan lifestyle, whether it’s for the animals, for the environment, or for your own personal health, I want you to know that I am here for you, passionately encouraging you, and watching your back by providing the best advice that I can!
+After reading this introduction to veganism and the reasons why, if you are finding yourself curious about the vegan lifestyle, whether it’s for the animals, for the environment, or for your own personal health, I want you to know that I am here for you, passionately encouraging you and willing to do anything to help!

-But don’t just trust me.
+But don’t just listen to me.
 Here are a few resources you can check out:-

 The first resource is the website provided by the animal rights organization, PETA.
-Their website features a variety of short videos you can watch, as well as articles to read.
+Their website features a variety of short videos to watch, as well as articles to read.
 This site includes a number of videos taken from behind the wall.

 If you have a bit more time on your hands, I recommend watching the 2018 documentary film “Dominion.”
 (Please write that down!)

-In this documentary, you can learn more about the lives and treatment that a number of different species face in life as ‘products’ of our modern-day animal agricultural system.
+In this documentary, you can learn more about the lives that a number of different species face as ‘products’ of our modern-day animal agricultural system.
 A total of six facets are illuminated: farm animals, wild animals, companion animals, entertainment animals, fur animals, as well as animal experimentation.